devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 6: Fetching the data from the server using the `axios`-library.

 **Goal**: Modify the application such that the initial state of the data is fetched from the server using the `axios`-library.
 Complete the fetching with an Effect hook.

+## Step 7: Saving the new person to the server using the `axios`-library.

+**Goal**: Update the application to include for the function `addPerson` the feature to save that in the server using the `axios`-library.